July 25, 2017

 How one of music’s greatest voices forged a path from teen idol to avant-garde combatant.

-For Walker, it’s an era when he let go of The Walker Brothers, the moodily handsome US trio that adopted the same surname and Beatles-y bowl haircuts and enjoyed an incredible surge of fame in the mid-‘60s with a string of memorable melodramas, to pursue a singular, brave sound and vision that many – Bowie, Eno and Radiohead among them – claimed was a major influence.
+For Walker, the late ’60s is an era when he let go of The Walker Brothers, the moodily handsome US trio that adopted the same surname and Beatles-y bowl haircuts and enjoyed an incredible surge of fame in the mid-‘60s with a string of memorable melodramas, to pursue a singular, brave sound and vision that many – Bowie, Eno and Radiohead among them – claimed was a major influence.
 An elegant grandiosity, a kind of gothic lite, all angst and orchestras, an American who preferring the sound of Europe – cabaret, chanson, pop shorn of R&B and rock’n’roll cliché, iced by a sonorous, velvet baritone, became one of popular music’s greatest voices.

 When solo success tailed off, an even more depressed Walker sought refuge in cover versions across showtunes, singer-songwriter and Nashville before a Walker Bros reunion that spluttered out, just the one hit single to the good.
 This initiated Walker’s pattern of periodic ‘comebacks’ – solo albums in 1984, 1995, 2006 and 2012, with the odd intervening film soundtrack.
 But notably, each record has travelled further out into an experimental, filmic sphere, drawing on industrial, operatic and musique concrète traditions, barely registering a tune that could be hummed, let alone blasted out as the Proms show will be doing.